in-the-keyhole/byzantine-config-source/README.md

 ![](images/add-org.png)

 #### Verify generated artifacts
-The newly generated crypto artifacts (as well as an `updated config block &lt;your_org_name&gt;_update_in_envelope.pb` file) for your organization will be on disk.
+The newly generated crypto artifacts (as well as an `updated config block <your_org_name>_update_in_envelope.pb` file) for your organization will be on disk.
 This screen allows you to open the containing folders to verify their existence and contents.
 ![](images/generated-pb.png)

 #### Sign the PB file